-* Moving: Some apartments and mobile home parks do not allow dogs and cats.
+Moving: Some apartments and mobile home parks do not allow dogs and cats.
 Apartments.com has a pet-friendly filter when searching the area you are moving to, to see which rental agencies allow pets before signing a new rental agreement.
 We also recommend calling pet-friendly properties to see if there are any restrictions for bringing your pet with you (size, “breed”, number of pets, etc.).

-* Behavioral: Almost every behavioral or aggression issue can be corrected.
+Behavioral: Almost every behavioral or aggression issue can be corrected.
 We have several trainers that we have worked with and we can provide you with their information.
-We also recommend that you work with your pets’ veterinarian for behavioral issues as well, as sometimes the reason they are acting different is due to a medical issue.
-Staff is also knowledgable on cat and dog behavior issues, so please call the shelter any time!
+We also recommend that you work with your veterinarian for behavioral issues as well, as sometimes the reason they are acting different is due to a medical issue.
+Our team is also knowledgeable on cat and dog behavior issues, so please call us any time!

-* Domestic violence: The "Safe Pets" program provides temporary shelter for the animals of people who have been displaced by domestic violence.
+Domestic violence: The "Safe Pets" program provides temporary shelter for the pets of people who have been displaced by domestic violence.

 Is surrendering your last option?

 Where did you get your pet?
-Most animal shelters, rescues, and breeders that you may have signed a contract with accept the animals back.
-Please check with the previous "owner” of the animal before considering surrendering your pet to our shelter.
+Most animal shelters, rescues, and breeders that you may have signed a contract or agreement may accept the pet back.
+Please check with the previous "owner" before considering surrendering your pet to our shelter.

-Intake We are a limited/managed admission facility, meaning we do not euthanize for space and schedule appointments for animals coming into our shelter in order to best serve our community; we have to adopt pets into homes before we can bring more in.
-Wait periods may be experienced before an appointment is scheduled, due to a higher than normal call volume we receive for animals coming in to our shelter.
-Shelter staff will call to schedule an appointment in the order calls are received when it is time to bring the animal in for assessment and acceptance into our shelter.
+We are a managed admission facility, meaning we do not euthanize for space and schedule appointments for pets coming into our shelter to best serve our community; we have to adopt pets into homes before we can bring more in.
+Wait periods may be experienced before an appointment is scheduled, due to a higher than normal call volume we receive for pets coming into our shelter.
+Shelter staff will call to schedule an appointment in the order calls are received when it is time to bring the pet in for assessment and potential acceptance into our shelter.
 We perform brief behavior assessments to make sure we can handle the pet and place it safely up for adoption.
 Pets that do not pass the assessment will be sent back with their owners or caregivers.
-Non-owners surrendering on anothers behalf need required legal documentation to surrender.
-If you absolutely cannot wait to surrender your pet or stray cat, please check out these shelter numbers for area shelters and rescues that may be able to help you sooner.
+Non-owners surrendering on another’s behalf need required legal documentation to surrender.
+If you absolutely cannot wait to surrender your pet or stray cat, please check out these shelters for area shelters and rescues that may be able to assist you sooner?

-WCHS asks for a surrender fee when you bring an animal to the shelter.
+We will ask for a surrender fee when you bring a pet to the shelter.
 In the case of stray cats, we do ask for a donation.
-Caring for the animal costs the shelter more money than earned in adoption and relinquishment fees.
-A dog may spend 1 – 3 weeks at the shelter and a cat – 3 – 5 weeks.
-The Wood County Humane Society is a 501(c)(3) non-profit organization.
-WCHS does not receive government funding or funds from the ASPCA or the Humane Society of the United States for daily operations.
-Our operation is made possible by private donations and bequests, grants, and fund raising events.
+Caring for the pet costs the shelter more money than earned in adoption and relinquishment fees combined.
+A dog may spend 1-2 weeks at the shelter and a cat – 2-4 weeks.
+The Wood County Humane Society is a 501(c)(3) non-profit organization and does not receive government funding or funds from the ASPCA or the Humane Society of the United States for daily operations.
+Our operation is made possible by private donations and bequests, grants, and fund-raising events.